chenny408/whirlwind-unity-plugin/README.md

 <h2>Best Practices</h2>

 1. Do not leave the heater on for more than 40 minutes (to avoid overheating)
-2. For maximum burst effect, turn off fan *1 second* before triggering burst Also, wait at least *0.5 seconds* before turning on fan after burst event
+2. For maximum burst effect, lower the fan intensity before triggering burst
 3. If possible, use multiple bursts (count > 1) for the lowest latency between bursts (120ms)

 <h2>Variables</h2>